 I’m probably wading into a decade-old debate at this point, but it’s not my fault that I was just a swaddling infant a decade ago.

-Let us take eRPC2, an iconic paper at this point.
-The argument I will make is that eRPC implements Infiniband in software over lossy ethernet, and while a solid step forward for lossy ethernet, its design just strengthens the argument for real RDMA/infiniband.
+Let us take eRPC3, an iconic paper at this point.
+The argument I will explore is whether eRPC implements Infiniband in software over lossy ethernet, and whether while a solid step forward for lossy ethernet, its design just strengthens the argument for real RDMA/infiniband.

 1. eRPC likes losslessness.
 They create those conditions by having session credits and limiting dispatched traffic to network BDP.
-Session credits are basically end-to-end CBFC (also tried in 3), and limiting dispatched traffic is the equivalent of the software layer making a decision that the flow control layer would’ve made for you anyway in a lossless fabric.
+Session credits resemble an end-to-end version of CBFC, something also tried in 4.

 2. eRPC likes contiguous message buffers, an event loop for short messages, and memcpy’ed contiguous buffers for large messages, with memcpy orchestrated by CPU.
-These are just RDMA semantics, but using CPU cycles instead.
+This feels very close to the workflow I employ in my current codebase using the RDMA-capable Mercury RPC library, except using CPU cycles instead of RDMA.

 Next, I think RDMA doesn’t preclude the ability to do two-sided communication.
-The Mercury RPC library4, with providers for libfabric etc, provides both messaging-style semantics for small messages and verbs-enabled RDMA via a bulk interface for large messages.
+I think it is not completely accurate to think of RDMA as disaggregated memory.
+That is, RDMA is not CXL.
+An RDMA-capable node is essentially still a request/response-based server.
+Maybe it is useful to mentally decouple operations into metadata and data, and use RDMA for the data path (common criticism is unnecessary RTTs for pointer chasing).
+Mercury5, with providers for libfabric etc, provides both messaging-style semantics for small messages and verbs-enabled RDMA via a bulk interface for large messages.

 Finally, I think the end-to-end argument does not preclude merging of layers for performance.
 I think it is a neat guiding principle for what to do in the absence of competing concerns, but it does not preemptively override the presence of competing concerns.